Neil Simon, Broadway’s master of comedy, dies at 91

 Simon was married five times, twice to the same woman.
 His first wife, Joan Baim, died of cancer in 1973, after 20 years of marriage.
 They had two daughters, Ellen and Nancy, who survive him.
 Simon dealt with her death in “Chapter Two” (1977), telling the story of a widower who starts anew.

 The playwright then married actress Marsha Mason, who had appeared in his stage comedy “The Good Doctor” and who went on to star in several films written by Simon including “The Goodbye Girl,” ”The Cheap Detective,” ”Chapter Two,” ”Only When I Laugh” and “Max Dugan Returns.”
-They were divorced in 1982.
+They divorced in 1982.

 The playwright was married to his third wife, Diane Lander, twice — once in 1987-1988 and again in 1990-1998.
 Simon adopted Lander’s daughter, Bryn, from a previous marriage.
 Simon married his fourth wife, actress Elaine Joyce, in 1999.
 He also is survived by three grandchildren and one great-grandson.